MinimalGhost/epyc-app/README.md

 # EPYC App

 A digital multiplayer port of the popular party game "Eat Poop You Cat" that is the drawing equivalent of the game "Telephone."
+Uses HTML5 canvas to draw and share pictures with other players in a game.

 ## Installing / Getting Started